I hate to say it, but meditation is not for everyone. Hell, it might not be for you.

 Because this is the room for guests, and you want to make a reasonably fair impression on the people visiting you.

 On the other hand, guests rarely enter the bedroom so it can stay a little shabby, and what the hell, even a little dirt on the floor won’t hurt, right?

-A storeroom is a perfect place where you could hide things that you don’t want others to see.
-It stays full of junk and discarded items (usually broken) all year round except the festive season – Deepawali.
+A storeroom is a perfect place to hide things you don’t want others to see.
+It’s usually full of junk and discarded items all year round except the festive season.
+Deepawali, to be precise.

-When Deepawali is around the corner, you clean the storeroom thoroughly.
+When Deepawali is around the corner, you give the storeroom a thorough cleaning.

 Can you recall the uninviting sight it presents, and how hard it is to breathe when you enter through that door?

 You feel like puking.
-Your head starts spinning, and you wonder where you should start.
+Your head starts spinning, and you wonder where to start.

 Well, guess what, your mind is also like a storeroom.
-Whatever you did not want others (or yourself) to see, you throw it in there – in the dark.
+Whatever you did not want others (or yourself) to see, you throw in the dark.